17.00.130 DEPARTMENT TRAINING

 The Department emphasizes the need of all sworn personnel to be kept up-to-date on matters involving law enforcement, legal updates, and officer safety.
 WAC 139-05-300 requires that each commissioned staff member receive a minimum of 24 hours of in-service training each calendar year.

 Additional in-service training days may be added as needed.
-The training sessions include lecture, demonstrations, and hands-on scenarios incorporating a variety of law enforcement topics (new, review, and mandatory legal update topics, for example; certification and recertification of first responders).
+The training sessions include lecture, demonstrations, and hands-on scenarios incorporating a variety of law enforcement topics (new, review, legal update topics, and for example mandatory certification/ training).

 Changes to Department policy are also reviewed in this setting (as well as at shift briefing).
 Attendance at in-service training sessions is mandatory.
 The information presented at these training sessions is essential to effective law enforcement service and may also be found on promotional exams.

-Twice yearly, commissioned staff are required to qualify with their department issued handgun..
-If carried on duty, they must also qualify twice yearly with a Department-authorized back-up weapon, patrol shotgun, and/or Patrol Rifle.
+Twice yearly, commissioned staff are required to qualify with their department issued handgun.
+They must also qualify twice yearly with any Department-authorized back-up weapon, patrol shotgun, and/or Patrol Rifle carried on-duty.
 A certified Firearms Instructor conducts the firearms qualification course for each commissioned staff member.

-Defensive tactics are reviewed in a lecture and hands-on format using Washington State certified instructors.
+Defensive tactics are reviewed in a lecture and hands-on format with Washington State certified instructors.

-Shift briefing will be used as an adjunct to regularly scheduled department in-service training.
-A variety of topics will be covered in an attempt to update employees on a wide range of law enforcement issues/skills.
+Shift briefing is used as an adjunct to regularly scheduled department in-service training.
+A variety of topics will be covered to update employees on a wide range of law enforcement issues/skills.
 Training in shift briefing may be conducted by any employee or outside source once the training has been approved by a supervisor.